-Data Elements with Changes in Attributes
+Data Elements with Attribute Changes in 2015

-Below is a list of NASS GES data elements that have substantial changes for 2013.
+Below is a list of NASS GES data elements that have substantial changes for 2015.
 Changes are denoted in bold typeface (bold/italics for additions, bold/strikethrough for deletions).
 More detailed information on each data element can be found in the FARS/NASS GES Coding and Validation Manual.
-NHTSA publishes these manuals for each year of data collection and they can be found at:
+NHTSA publishes these manuals for each year of data collection and they can be found at the following Url.